AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A recommendation has been added to the workflows best practices on the number of activities to use per workflow.
 [Read more](../../automating/using/best-practices-workflows.md#number-activities)

+A new section about Delivery best practices has been added.
+[Read more](../../sending/using/delivery-best-practices.md)

 ## Documentation updates - September 2020 {#doc-updates-september-2020}

 The Event transactional messages section has been reorganized and clarified.
 [Read more](../../channels/using/event-transactional-messages.md)